torvalds/linux/Documentation/power/runtime_pm.rst

 the appropriate PM routines); rather it means that runtime suspends will automatically be delayed until the desired period of inactivity has elapsed.

 Inactivity is determined based on the power.last_busy field.
-Drivers should call pm_runtime_mark_last_busy() to update this field after carrying out I/O, typically just before calling __pm_runtime_put_autosuspend().
 The desired length of the inactivity period is a matter of policy.
 Subsystems can set this length initially by calling pm_runtime_set_autosuspend_delay(), but after device registration the length should be controlled by user space, using the /sys/devices/.../power/autosuspend_delay_ms attribute.